scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 6. Repeat steps 3 to 5 until all observations in `S` have been examined.

-The final dataset is `S`, containing all observations from the minority class and those from the majority that were missclassified by the 1-KNN algorithms.
+The final dataset is `S`, containing all observations from the minority class and those from the majority that were miss-classified by the 1-KNN algorithms.

 The :class:`CondensedNearestNeighbour` can be used in the following manner::